Puerto Rico men's national ice hockey team: LATAM Cup

 While the Amerigol LATAM Cup is the only annual competition for Puerto Rico, the tournament is not sanctioned by the IIHF, and therefore does not count towards Puerto Rico's official international record.

 Puerto Rico made its international debut in 2019 at the Amerigol LATAM Cup, sanctioned by the Amerigol International Hockey Association.
 It took place in Coral Springs, Florida, United States.
 Puerto Rico entered the Division 2 tournament and played four unofficial games against clubs and "B" teams.
 They defeated Argentina "B" (11–2), then Colombia "B" (5–2), and Brazil "B" (6–0).
 In the Amerigol LATAM Cup Division 2 final, they were defeated by the Falkland Islands selection team, known as the "Rest of the World", 6–2, and were awarded a silver medal after finishing in second place.

 In 2021, the national team played in the Amerigol LATAM Cup Division 1 tournament, losing 5–4 to the Mexico Selects team.
 Later that same day, they defeated Argentina, 5–3, which is Puerto Rico's first official game against another national team.
 In the semi-finals, they defeated the Mexico Selects team, 6–2.
 They once again won a silver medal after losing 5–1 to Colombia in the final.

 On September 18, 2022, the national team finished first in Division 1 at the 2022 Amerigol LATAM Cup after defeating Argentina 4–3 in the final.
 Eleven days later, Puerto Rico officially became a new member of the IIHF.

-NHL players of Puerto Rican descent
+Notable players of Puerto Rican descent

-The only 2 notable players of Puerto Rican descent in the United States to have played in the NHL:
+There are only two notable players of Puerto Rican descent in the United States to have played in the National Hockey League (NHL):